-For the valentine who’s too cool to celebrate Valentine’s Day
+For the valentine who’s too cool to celebrate the holiday

-This light-pink, velvet fanny pack is almost too cool to be romantic, which is the ideal gift for a date who takes the same attitude toward the holiday.
+This snow-leopard fanny pack is almost too cool to be romantic, making it the ideal gift for a date with the same attitude toward the holiday.

 For the valentine who wishes every date could be a picnic